chenlinear/chenlinear.github.io/content/posts/20230309-book-review-the-invisible-universe-why-theres-more-to-reality-than-meets-the-eye.md

 [^1]: See [_Strings, standing waves and harmonics_](https://newt.phys.unsw.edu.au/jw/strings.html).
 [^2]: The author quote that "The 'duck test' says that if something looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck."
 Duck is somehow good for metaphor, I don't know why.
 I later wrote about the Duck-Rabbit picture in  [_Book review: Existential Physics: A Scientist's Guide to Life's Biggest Questions_](https://chenli2049.github.io/posts/20230406-book-review-existential-physics-a-scientists-guide-to-lifes-biggest-questions/).
 [^3]: The moment this came to my head is memorable.
 It was on a train, and I was listening to _Ti Amo_ by Laura Branigan.
 After reading [_Love and Math: The Heart of Hidden Reality_](https://chenli2049.github.io/posts/20230501-book-review-love-and-math-the-heart-of-hidden-reality/) by Edward Frenkel, I found out that he also had this kind of "Eureka" moment on a train.
 His idea is true, while mine still needs to be tested by experiment.
+[^4]:  I later got in touch with the author, and it is recommended to read this review article [_Sterile Neutrino Dark Matter_](https://arxiv.org/abs/1807.07938).
+Thanks for his help!